j-sieben/PIT/Doc/exceptions.md

 There are two specialized methods to handle exceptions within PIT: `pit.sql_exception` and `pit.stop`.
 I have to admit that the latter was the reason to call the whole package PIT ...

-Method `pit.sql_exception` is intended to be used as a exception handler for `pit.error` or `raise`.
+Method `pit.sql_exception` is intended to be used as an exception handler for `pit.error` or `raise`.
 By catching the exception with this method, it gets passed to all output modules and after that the code will continue.
 You may or may not define a message to be passed with this method, but normally, when used with `raise` the matching message for the exception caught may make most sense, as in the following example:

 ```
 begin